 When it comes to printing we all know that there are different types of paper stock to choose from.
 The type of paper or card you use can either make or break your product, so it’s useful to have an understanding about paper stocks so you can make the right decision.

-Lightweight coated (LWC), medium weight coated (MWC) and wood free coated and uncoated paper are all types of printing paper which are used in magazine printing, catalogue printing, newspaper supplements, inserts, brochure printing and direct mail amongst other things.
+You may have heard LWC or MWC banded about.
+Quite simply, LWC is “light weight coated” and MWC is “medium weight coated” (MWC).
+And then you’ve got wood free (that’s pretty explanatory!) coated and uncoated paper.
+All of which are used in magazine printing, catalogue printing, newspaper supplements, inserts, brochure printing and direct mail etc.

-Medium weight coated (MWC) paper is also made from mechanical pulp same as LWC but it is double coated and has a more consistent smooth surface which can be gloss, silk or matt in finish.
-Medium weight paper tends to be over 80gsm because of its more consistent surface it makes it a good choice for heat-set web offset printing higher quality products such as news-stand magazines or high end direct mail catalogues.
+MPC: Medium weight coated (MWC) paper is also made from mechanical pulp but it is double coated.
+Consequently, this coating gives it a more consistent smooth surface, ideal for heat-set web offset printing.
+It has gloss, silk or matt finishing options and tends to be over 80gsm in weight.
+MPC lends itself to higher quality products such as news-stand magazines or high end direct mail catalogues.

 High end paper for Brochure Printing

-For the right advice about the best paper to use for your next print project, please get in touch with us. email firstname.lastname@example.org or call 01323 419701.
+For the right advice about the best paper to use for your next print project, please get in touch with us.
+You can email firstname.lastname@example.org or call 01323 419701.